nogalpaulina/hrs-portlets/README.md

 + `managerListOfLinks` : JSON suitable for driving a `list-of-links` widget representing links appropriate to the employee's roles for approving others' time and absences.

+### Payroll Information

++ `listOfLinks` : JSON suitable for driving a `list-of-links` widget for the Payroll Information app.
+4 links: the Payroll Information app relevant to the viewing employee ("Earnings Statements"), the direct deposit updating affordance appropriate to the employee ("Direct Deposit"), the tax statements tab of the relevant Payroll Information app ("Tax Statements"), and the PDF form for updating payroll tax withholdings ("Update W4").

 ### Roles

 + `hasRole` : JSON suitable for driving a `switch` widget switching on whether the employee has a